vedpd/Azure-AI-Engineer-certification/readme.md

 ## Note:

 - This is Author's version of the code practice.
 For a git repo with no config details, please refer the [officially forked repo](https://github.com/vedpd/AI-102-AIEngineer.git)
-- Practice sessions and pathways present [here](https://www.zippyjot.com/note/62116)
+- Practice sessions and pathways present [Zippyjot link here](https://www.zippyjot.com/note/62116)